jondashkyle/archive/entries/2020-04-16-ways-of-going-live/readme.md

 In reaction to this, I’ve received a series of questions related to live streams across a range of applications, and generally centered around culture.
 This has led to accumulating a decent amount of experience, and I’d like to share this with everyone who may be having a difficult time navigating the possibilities.

 On April 21st (Tuesday) at 10am PST I’ll be doing a livestream (appropriately) here on my personal site.
 The goal is accessibility, and to help those without deep technical knowledge to make informed decisions.
-It will also be a good primer for those with fair technical knowledge as to the state of custom live streaming solutions.
-A few solutions of ranging scale complexity, cost, and time will be covered.
+It will also be a good primer for those with fair technical knowledge as to the state of custom live streaming solutions, and cover concerns of scaling, complexity, cost, and time.

 There is a chance you will find this useful if: